kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Movable/01 - Epiphany.md

 	- Standby while the second responsory is said.
 - Route (continued):
 	- North out of the [[Holy Name Chapel]].
 	- Turn right and head East up the main aisle, and proceed as usual for [[Roman Rite Solemn Mass]].
+However, **do not wait for the hymn to end and the Introit to begin**.
+Instead immediately [[Reverence]] and enter the [[Sanctuary]].
+This is to account for the larger number in the procession.

-[^figurines]: #liturgy-todo for years after 2024: Schedule 3 extra servers to carry the figurines, and have two of them hold additional torches during the consecration.
+[^figurines]: Todo #liturgy-todo for years after 2024: Schedule 3 extra servers to carry the figurines, and have two of them hold additional torches during the consecration.

 ### Order of Mass
 The remainder is as usual for [[Roman Rite Solemn Mass]], except: